uoon/Hobproj/README.md

 							print "nude photos of Donald Trump on the internet.
 Do you live under a rock?" print "You feel something grab you by your wrist." print "'You're under arrest, scum.'"
-							return deth
+							return 'death'
 						if ini10 == '2':
-							print "You make a break toward the Security Room." return security_room
+							print "Acknowledging the presence of danger, you realize that you should get moving." print "You leave the teller, circle around a line of customers, and then" print "You make a break toward the Security Room." return 'security_room'
 						if ini10 == '3':
 							print "You wink at Alison and turn around toward the exit.
 The guards start " print "to pick up their pace to a slight jog.
 You run toward the exit and leave" print "the bank and you see the SUV parked waiting for you.
-You get in the van and leave." print "You open the folded note and it reads:" print "'Sike!
+You get in the van and leave." print
+							print "While in the van, You open the folded note and it reads:" print "'Sike!
 I don't affiliate with criminals.
 That mask is illegal since the group" print "'Anonymous' leaked nude photos of Donald Trump on the internet.
 Do you live under" print "a rock?'
-You feel a wave of embarassment and regret fill your chest." return escape_van
+You feel a wave of embarassment and the feeling of regret fills your chest." return 'escape_van'

 				if ini8 == '2':
 					print "You blurt, 'OK, calm down.
 I'm just playing around.
 Can't a guy joke with'"